-Some of these companies will match a portion of every dollar you put toward the upfront costs of your home, while others share in certain parts of your equity (some even after you’re in the home).
+Some of these companies will match a portion of every dollar you put toward the upfront costs of your home, while others share in certain parts of your equity, some even after you’re in the home.

 Is a Shared Equity Mortgage Right for You?

 Bright MLS Homes.
 "Mortgage Information."
-Accessed April 7, 2020.
+Accessed Sept.
+4, 2020.

 Fannie Mae.
 "Shared Equity and Homebuyer Assistance Programs."
-Accessed April 7, 2020.
+Accessed Sept.
+4, 2020.

 Urban Institute.
 "Sharing Equity with Future Generations: An Evaluation of Long-Term Affordable Homeownership Programs in the USA."
-Accessed April 7, 2020.
+Accessed Sept.
+4, 2020.